HomeThe BooksAbout the AuthorBetween the Cracks of Here and There

 7. Where can I buy the Kendra Kandlestar books?

 Yes, you can download free teacher guides by visiting the books page.
-If you have any additional questions, send me an Een-mail by visiting the contact page and I’ll answer as soon as possible.
+If you have any additional questions, send an Een-mail by visiting the connect page.

 Happily, yes!
-Kendra Kandlestar and the Box of Whispers and Kendra Kandlestar and the Door to Unger have both won the Mom’s Choice Award®.
+The Box of Whispers was nominated for the Chocolate Lily Award.
+In the past, The Box of Whispers, The Door to Unger, and The Crack in Kazah have won the Mom’s Choice Award®.
 The Box of Whispers was also recommended in 2007 by the Canadian Toy Testing Council.
-The Door to Unger was an award-winning finalist for the National Best Book Awards.
-The Shard from Greeve was picked as one of 2010's best books for kids and teens by the Canadian Children's Book Centre.
+The Door to Unger, The Shard from Greeve and The Crack in Kazah were put on the "best books for kids" list by the Canadian Children's Book Centre.
+The Crack in Kazah also won the Reader View's Reviewer's Choice Award in 2012.